 Kelt Capital passionately believes in supporting talented individuals to overcome their respective barriers and helping them reach their potential on the world stage.
-This was the key motivating factor behind Kelt Capital’s support of Emma Twigg from a student at Hastings Girls High School right through to becoming the 2014 Rowing World Champion.
+This was the key motivating factor behind Kelt Capital’s support of Emma Twigg from a student at Napier Girls High School right through to becoming the 2014 Rowing World Champion.
 In 2020, a similar sponsorship partnership was launched with Jonte Wright, supporting his ambition to become a 2024 Olympic Champion.

 Moving into the future, Kelt Capital will continue to look for talent throughout the country and help support them to achieve their ambitions.

 Kelt Capital has entered into a sponsorship arrangement with aspiring rower Jonte Wright.
 The sponsorship aims to empower him to reach his goal of becoming a 2024 Olympic Champion.

 Jonte was only 19 when he was selected for the 2020 u23 Men’s Quad.
 He has recently competed in the U23 world champs, held in Varese, Italy where him and his crew achieved a bronze medal finishing behind the very strong Italian and German crews.

 Jonte now aims to be selected in the Rowing NZ Elite Team by 2023 and to be selected for the 2024 Paris Olympic Games.